-The mean diagnostic delay for proper KLS diagnosis is four years, causing undue suffering to patients and families.
+The mean diagnostic delay for proper Kleine-Levin Syndrome (KLS) diagnosis is four years.
+This means that it takes the average KLS patient four years before receiving an accurate diagnosis causing undue suffering to patients and families.
 The cause of Kleine-Levin Syndrome is not known.

 Do I have KLS?

 The following KLS definition was developed by the International Classification of Sleep Disorders (2005).